 How do I submit application forms and when are they marked as submitted?

 If you need to submit forms for your application follow these instructions.
-Due to staff working remotely there will be delays in processing time and marking off as complete items mailed to our office.

 How long does it take to hear a decision on my application?

 It may take up to 4-6 weeks for your application to be reviewed after the regular program application deadline and for you to receive notice of a decision that will be emailed to your @wisc email account.

 What happens to my scholarships and financial aid if my program is cancelled?

 Any UW-Madison study abroad scholarships offered for your program will be rescinded.
 Scholarships cannot be retained to use on a future study abroad program.
 You will need to reapply for the scholarship when you apply for a future program.